Healthy Blueberry Popsicles With Just 3 Ingredients

-These healthy blueberry Popsicles are quick to make, full of nutritious antioxidants and full fruit flavor.
+These healthy blueberry Popsicles are quick to make, full of nutritious antioxidants and full fruit flavour.
 These tasty frozen treats are rich and flavorful but low on sugar.
 Make enough for the adults to enjoy them too.
 Make them in the morning and you can pass them out this afternoon.
 Ready in just 4 or 5 hours.

-Healthy Popsicles, ice pops or ice lollies are easy to make and better than the store bought version.
-Store bought Popsicles are high in sugar and low on nutrition.
+Healthy Popsicles, ice pops or ice lollies are easy to make and better than the store-bought version.
+Store-bought Popsicles are high in sugar and low on nutrition.
 Even the 100% juice ice pops contain other ingredients like:

 high fructose corn syrup, juice from concentrate, citric acid, sodium benzoate, and potassium sorbate — two preservatives used to prevent bacterial growth.